poletto123/supplyStore_spring_react_native/README.md

 ## About

-This is a university POC made with the idea of creating a network of small construction supply shops with a order managing app.
+This is a university POC made in late 2021 with the idea of creating a network of small construction supply shops within an order manager app.
 It works similarly to a food app, with the difference of having a chat between the parties, and deliveries being arranged independently.
 This ensures that small business get more exposure to clients outside their area, also benefitting customers that don't want/need to go to big chains.

 ## Technologies used